 A parent’s role is to provide a safe environment for their children to explore independently, instead of parents doing most of the work for them.
-Children need lots of time to daydream and imagine, and to explore the environment around them through their five senses.
+Children need lots of time to daydream and imagine and to explore the environment around them through their five senses.

 Parenting Trait #3 They give them real-life responsibilities and consequences

 Rather than being afraid to discipline or enforce consequences, parents with successful kids are firm and clear in how they set limits for their children.
-Each family has its own system and styles of discipline, but what is most important is that these consequences are upheld consistently and in a loving manner.
+Each family has its own system and style of discipline, but what is most important is that these consequences are upheld consistently and in a loving manner.
 This teaches children to be responsible for their choices and behaviour.

 Another way of instilling a sense of responsibility in children is to give them chores, even from a young age.
 According to the Harvard Grant Study, children who help out in chores from an early age achieve greater success in adulthood.

-The success was measured on the basis of educational level acquired, career path taken and quality of personal relationships.
+The success was measured on the basis of educational level acquired, career path taken, and quality of personal relationships.
 This sets the stage for and works towards developing the mindset to take up work that may seem unpleasant, so as to contribute to the good of the whole.

 Parenting Trait #4 They teach their children how to relate to people

-In an increasingly advanced society, socio-emotional intelligence is an important a quality for parents to hone in their children.
-Nurturing a child’s interpersonal skills has significant impact on the childs future success in his relationships, perspectives and work ethic in school and all of life.
+In an increasingly advanced society, socio-emotional intelligence is an important quality for parents to hone in their children.
+Nurturing a child’s interpersonal skills has a significant impact on the child’s future success in his relationships, perspectives and work ethic in school and all of life.
 Studies have shown that a child’s intellectual development is intricately bound to his emotional development.

 Parenting Trait #5 They emphasise perseverance and effort, instead of avoiding failure

-Parents with successful children encourage them to see their mistakes and failures as learning opportunities and stepping stones, and to never give up without a fight, especially in the things that matter most.
+Parents with successful children encourage them to see their mistakes and failures as learning opportunities and stepping stones and to never give up without a fight, especially in the things that matter most.
 If children do not take failures as a challenge or learning opportunity, they can easily lose the motivation to try and think of themselves as incapable or inferior to others.